-A financial asset is measured at FVOCI only if it meets both of the following conditions and is not designated as at FVTPL.
+A financial asset is measured at fair value through FVOCI only if it meets both of the following conditions and is not designated as at FVTPL.

-- it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - its contractual terms give rise on specified dates to cash flows that are solely payments of principle and commission on the principle amount outstanding.
+- it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - its contractual terms give rise on specified dates to cash flows that are solely payments of principle and interest on the principle amount outstanding.